Xenogix/DAI-PracticalWork1-LP-AM/readme.md

 By default, the generated output file is indented but this can be specified using the indentation parameter.

-### Build the project using Maven
+## Build the project using Maven

-In order to build this project manually you need to install [maven](https://maven.apache.org/) and complete [the installation process](https://maven.apache.org/install.html)
+In order to build this project manually you need to install [maven](https://maven.apache.org/) and complete [the installation process](https://maven.apache.org/install.html).

 If you need to troubleshoot when trying to install of maven, we reccommand you to directly check on their website.
 [Maven Getting started Guide](https://maven.apache.org/guides/getting-started/index.html)

-After the installation completed, open a command prompt in the root of the project and type the following command in order to build the project to a JAR file including all the depedencies.
+After the installation completed, open a command prompt in the root folder of the project and type the following command in order to build the project to a JAR file including all the depedencies.

+Note that a JAR containing only the classes and code of the project is built, whose name begins with "original".
+In order to run the CLI you need to use the "executable" version and not the "original" one.

 ```
-Enter command here
+mvn dependency:resolve clean compile package
 ```
+<sup>Note that you need to be in the project's root folder in order for it to work</sup>
+<sup>(you can use the command "cd [path]" to select a location on most common OS</sup>

-If the process was successfull, you will find the compiled JAR file in the project "Target" directory.
+If the process was successfull, you will find the compiled JAR file in the project "target" directory.

-### Depedencies
+## Depedencies

 This project was built and tested using the following depedencies.
 Feel free to use other versions of the depedencies but keep in mind this could cause errors when building / running the program.
 You can edit the depedencies in the [pom.xml](pom.xml) file

 | Depedency              |   URL                                                                                      | Version |
 |:-----------------------|:-------------------------------------------------------------------------------------------|:-------:|